The development of skills in self-awareness through inner work is central to the holistic counselling and psychotherapy model.

 Specific exercises in Process Oriented work are developed, including “Working on Yourself Alone” (Mindell, 2014), dream work, body work and relationships.
 The flirting exercise (Mindell, 2002) and other experiential exercises such as Goethe’s observation of nature are introduced, to develop students’ capacity to open to deeper levels of awareness than everyday consciousness, thereby becoming aware of the essence, or the working of a universal consciousness in each person’s life.

 Year 1, Semester 1

 30 minutes before and after workshop intensives and by appointment during the semester

 On completion of this unit, students will be able to:

-- Apply core process oriented and meta skills to self and in working with others to develop an active self-reflective process
+- c) Apply core process oriented and metaskills to self and in working with others to develop an active self-reflective process

-- Bring a “not knowing mind”, wonder and curiosity to counselling practice and to oneself and others about the experience of connecting with the deeper mystery of life
+- d) Bring a ‘beginner’s mind’ and curiosity to counselling practice and wonder to oneself and others about the experience of connecting with the deeper mystery of life

-- Demonstrate critical awareness of their strengths and limitations in counselling practice, thereby knowing when to appropriately refer, seek their own therapy, and how to utilise supervision
+- e) Demonstrate critical awareness of their strengths and limitations in counselling practice, thereby knowing when to appropriately refer, seek their own therapy, and utilise supervision

 Workshop intensive on-campus 1: